cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                    elementary number theory and the mathematics
                    behind certain algorithms. (xxx)

-CrypToolPresentation-en.pdf ..
+CrypTool1-Presentation-en.pdf ..
 Slides presentation (English)

 DialogueSisters.pdf ..
 Fantasy story by Dr. Elsner describing a
                        variant of the RSA cryptosystem.